Status: 13 November 2020

 In the coming semester, classroom teaching will also only be able to take place if the social distancing and hygiene measures continue to be observed, unless instructed otherwise.
 Seating capacity at all UZH sites will thus remain significantly limited.
 The planning principles for the Spring Semester 2021 are therefore largely the same as for the current Fall Semester.
 Formally, the regulations are shorter and the significance of digital teaching has been given more emphasis.

 FAQ: Teaching and Exams Fall Semester 2020 (in German)

-The concepts must consider whether teaching or parts thereof will be synchronous (happening live, e.g. via online sessions) or asynchronous (not occurring live, e.g. through podcasts).
-Please note that all synchronous teaching activities must take place during the allotted teaching hours, i.e. it is generally not possible to move a course to a different time slot.
+Teaching can be synchronous (happening live, e.g. via online sessions) or asynchronous (not occurring live, e.g. through podcasts).
+Please note that all synchronous teaching activities must take place during the allotted teaching hours.

 5. Course Format in Course Catalogue

-The format in which the course will be held and assessed must be defined and documented in the course catalogue before module booking becomes available in August 2020.
-No measures to facilitate studies, in particular no additional failed attempts or windows for canceling modules, are planned for the Fall Semester.
+The format in which courses will be held and assessed must be defined and documented in the course catalogue before module booking becomes available in January 2021.